muratk3n/thirdwave/en/README.md

 ---

 Patriarchy didnt start with religion.
-It started with [agriculture](2017/10/foragers-farmers-morris.md#patriarchy).
+It started with organized [agriculture](2017/10/foragers-farmers-morris.md#patriarchy).
 And agriculture started around the Medi.
 Ground zero.
 Root of all ills.